Out-of-distribution forgetting: vulnerability of continual learning to intra-class distribution shift: Related Works

 \subsection{Security Concerns of Neural Networks}

-The first concern is about the \textbf{OOD} problem in the neural networks.
-In the none-CL paradigm, if there is a shift between the training and testing dataset, specifically due to the corruption or perturbation, the network loses its generalization ability significantly~\cite{salehi_unified_2022, shen_towards_2021}.
-Hendrycks and Dietterich~\cite{hendrycks_benchmarking_2019} established rigorous benchmarks for robustness evaluation on common perturbations (noise, blur, weather \etc), not worst-case adversarial perturbations.
-Techniques like AugMix~\cite{hendrycks_augmix_2020} are proposed to improve the OOD robustness.
+The first concern addresses the \textbf{OOD} problem in neural networks.
+In non-CL paradigms, significant loss of generalization occurs if there's a shift between training and testing datasets, especially due to corruption or perturbation~\cite{salehi_unified_2022,shen_towards_2021}.
+The second concern centers on the security of well-trained neural networks, particularly against deliberate attacks like \textbf{adversarial} \cite{ren_adversarial_2020}, \textbf{data poisoning}~\cite{jagielski_manipulating_2018} and \textbf{backdoor attacks}~\cite{li_backdoor_2022}.

-The second concern is about the security of a well-trained neural network in the face of deliberate attacks~\cite{nguyen_deep_2015,szegedy_intriguing_2014}. \textbf{Adversarial attacks} concentrate on the existence of adversarial samples in the inference stage and designing samples for well-trained neural networks, whereas they are obvious for humans but will be misidentified by nets~\cite{ren_adversarial_2020}. \textbf{Data poisoning}~\cite{jagielski_manipulating_2018} manipulates networks’ training stage by injecting specially designed samples into the training sets, resulting in an immediate generalization decrease in the inference stage. \textbf{Backdoor attacks}~\cite{li_backdoor_2022} also take control of the training stage by inputting a trigger into the model, which aims to mislead the model’s outputs at the testing stage but relies on replacing the benign test samples with trigger ones.

 These areas mentioned above comprehensively investigate the security problem in different stages, purposes, and means.
-However, the models investigated in this area are mainly static, using an un-sequential, joint training procedure, and relatively fewer studies have been devoted to the security or robustness risk unique to CL.
+However, most models in this area are static, employing un-sequential joint training procedures.
+Notably, few studies have focused on the unique security and robustness risks inherent to CL.